BestPlayerMMIII/clim/README.md

 2. **RLE Only**: Effective for frames with many repeated pixel sequences.
 3. **RLE + Huffman**: Combines the advantages of both methods, compressing run lengths with Huffman for additional efficiency.

----

 ### Why to use a maximum of 255 Pixels per Cluster?

-#### Optimal Cluster Size: 255 Pixels
+#### Technical Motivation
-- **Technical Rationale**:
+- **Byte Alignment**
-  - **Byte Alignment**: A maximum of 255 pixels allows each cluster length to be represented with a single byte, reducing overhead.
+   - A maximum of 255 pixels allows each cluster length to be represented with a single byte, reducing overhead.
-  - **Processing Efficiency**:
+- **Processing Efficiency**
    - Larger clusters increase decoding complexity and memory usage.
    - Smaller clusters result in too many headers, causing unnecessary overhead.
-  - **Compression Balance**:
-    - Tests show that 255 pixels per cluster strikes the best balance between compression efficiency and decoding speed.
-- **Experimental Validation**:
-  - Simulations on a variety of video data confirm that this size minimizes storage while maintaining fast access times.
-- **Computational Simplicity**:
    - Using a single-byte index (0–255) simplifies coding logic and ensures compatibility with lightweight decoding systems.

-### Perception of Color in Humans

-#### Physiological Limits
+#### Physiological and Perceptual Considerations

-- The human retina has three types of cones sensitive to different wavelengths: red, green, and blue.
+  The human visual system relies on three types of retinal cones sensitive to red, green, and blue wavelengths, enabling the perception of approximately **10 million distinct colors** within the chromatic gamut.
-- Humans can perceive approximately **10 million colors**, but not all simultaneously (this range is the chromatic gamut).

-#### Just Noticeable Difference (JND)
-- Under ideal conditions, humans can detect differences as small as **2% in luminance or hue**.
+  However, this perception is context-dependent, as humans cannot differentiate all colors simultaneously.
+Under ideal conditions, differences as small as **2% in luminance or hue** can be detected.
-- At low resolutions, spatial details limit perceivable color variations.

-#### Resolution Example: 103x29 (2,987 pixels)
-- In such a restricted space, the human eye cannot discern all theoretically possible color differences.
-- Limited spatial resolution reduces the effective range of perceivable chromatic variations.

-### Psycho-Perceptual Factors

-#### Peripheral Vision
-- Humans are more sensitive to **luminance variations** (light and dark) than **chrominance** (color), especially in peripheral vision.
+  Sensitivity to **luminance** (light and dark variations) is significantly greater than to **chrominance** (color differences), particularly in peripheral vision.
-- For low-resolution videos, distinct but limited color palettes improve visual clarity and immersion.
+  For low-resolution videos, a limited yet distinct color palette enhances clarity and visual immersion without overwhelming the viewer's perceptual limits.

-#### Reduced Impact of Wide Color Gamut
-- Technologies like HDR and extended RGB color spaces support millions of colors.
-- However, at low resolutions, their utility diminishes significantly.

-### Evidence-Based Recommendation

-#### Optimal Palette Size
-- A palette of **200–256 colors** is sufficient for most human applications at low resolutions (e.g., 103x29).
-- This balance ensures:
-  - Immersion and clarity.
-  - Computational efficiency.

-### Practical Conclusion
+  In low-resolution videos with small pixel counts, the human eye struggles to discern **minor variations** in color, particularly when individual frames are displayed for only a fraction of a second.
+  For example, at the default frame rate of 12 FPS, each frame is visible for **less than 0.084 seconds**, further reducing the viewer's ability to perceive subtle differences in color intensity or hue.

+  The maximum Euclidean distance between colors in RGB space is approximately 442 (calculated as $` \sqrt{255^2 + 255^2 + 255^2} `$), representing the largest possible color difference.
+  A difference of 3 units in each of the red, green, and blue channels constitutes **less than 1.2%** of this maximum distance.
+  For small frames, where spatial detail is already limited, such minimal differences are **imperceptible** to the average viewer.

+  Furthermore, in dynamic video content, the rapid succession of frames creates a **smoothing effect** in the brain, making it nearly **impossible to notice these fine distinctions**.
+  As a result, for practical purposes in this format, a highly optimized and reduced color palette does not negatively impact perceived visual quality.
+  Instead, it enhances performance and compression efficiency while maintaining the viewer's immersive experience.

+**Practical Conclusion**

-For a typical user viewing a video at **103x29 resolution**, a palette with up to **256 colors** is probably almost indistinguishable from one with millions of colors.
+For a typical user viewing a video at **103x29 resolution**, a palette with up to **255 colors** is probably almost indistinguishable from one with millions of colors.
 Increasing the number of colors further adds computational overhead without enhancing visual perception or immersion.

-#### to be continued?

 ---

 ## Current Limitations
 - This is an **early version** focused on experimentation.
-- Optimizations for speed and quality are ongoing.
+- Speed ​​and quality optimizations will be considered for future versions of this project.
 - Playback is designed for **low-resolution visuals** due to terminal constraints (default: 103x29 pixels).
 - Error handling is minimal; feedback is welcome!

----

 ## Goals and Future Directions
 This project is a starting point for exploring: